stormpath/stormpath-sdk-java/docs/source/registration.rst

 2. Fill out the form and click submit and you'll be redirected back to your application's root path, for example, ``http://localhost:8080/``.

 Pretty nice!
-Not a single line of code required :)
+Not a single line of code required. :)

 And while we think the default look and feel of the pages automatically rendered by the plugin are pretty nice, you have full control over the CSS and HTML for these pages - we'll cover customizing them later.